 Early morning arrival in Bucharest (depending on customs).

-Check into the hotel for a short rest.
+Check into the hotel for a short rest and freshen up after the Soviet-era train.

 Overnight in Bucharest